 After engaging in conversation, the scammers make a connection by looking for things you have in common.

 Gio the business man shifts his attention to my dad and my mom, who are standing next to me.
 He also wants to shake their hands.
 He is so happy to meet more people from Holland.
-He misses his wife so much and we remind him of her.
+Of course, he misses his wife so much and we remind him of her.

 My dad reaches into the car and shakes his hand.
 My mom too.
 I’m standing tip toeing on the side.
 My head yells: let’s go.
 This is not right.
 Let’s go.
 But my conscience tells me he is a friendly man and I shouldn’t be so cold.